 Since we naturally link external stimuli, through our five senses, with particular mental and emotional responses, we have the ability to consciously increase our levels of mindfulness through the same conditioning process.
 In 2014, scientists discovered a sort of on-off consciousness switch in the human brain that we can program to automatically turn on by linking particular stimuli to a mindful state.

 The key to conditioning ourselves for mindfulness is to create associations between common sensory input and the state of present-moment awareness.
 You should understand that conditioning yourself for mindfulness, like any habit, is something that takes conscious effort and motivation.
-The conditioning process won’t work unless we are able to replace old neural pathways in our brain with new ones that remind us to live mindfully.
-We will look at how the process of conditioning ourselves plays out, but first lets gain an understanding of the types of stimuli that can be beneficial to work with:
+The conditioning process won’t work unless we are able to replace old neural pathways in our brains with new ones that remind us to live mindfully.
+We will look at how the process of conditioning ourselves plays out, but first let’s gain an understanding of the types of stimuli that can be beneficial to work with:

-- Sight: Particular signs that you pass on your way to work, a particular letter (M – Mindful, C – Consciousness, A – Awareness), the sight of yourself in the mirror, custom stickers from meditation centres that read ‘Be Mindful’ (more on this in a second).
+- Sight: Particular signs that you pass on your way to work, a particular letter (M – Mindful, C – Consciousness, A – Awareness), the sight of yourself in the mirror, stickers that read ‘Be Mindful’ (more on this in a second).

 - Touch: The feel of the doorknob at home, your desk chair at work, kitchen utensils.